wiliamsouza/marlito/README.md

 marlito
 =======

-Marlito is a project develop from scratch on distribute infrastructure stacks.
+Marlito is a project developed from scratch on distribute infrastructure stack.

 CoreOS
 ------